-Pebbles are made smooth and round by the action of water, so they’re a perfect match for dry river beds.
+Pebbles are made smooth and round by the action of water, so they’re a perfect match for dry creek beds.
 You can use beige and white pebbles if you prefer lighter tones, and I love the way they contrast with the green grass around the dry creek river bed.
 You can also add black rock mulch to the mix!

 In my experience, nothing looks more serene than granitic rocks resting between green bushes.
-You can grow all different kinds of plants around the dry river, depending on the weather conditions and nature of the soil in your garden.
+You can grow all different kinds of plants around the dry creek, depending on the weather conditions and nature of the soil in your garden.

 Rocks And Stones